We are Sustainably Ltd. We make giving easy, safe, transparent and fun. Here’s how we protect your data and respect your privacy.

 The grounds on which we process your data are:

-- Your explicit consent: where we ask for your agreement to share access to certain data or to connect us to your employer or corporate social responsibility sponsor.
+Where you agree to share access to your financial transaction data or connect us to your employer or corporate social responsibility sponsor.
 You can withdraw consent at any time.
+We use your financial transaction data to calculate Round Ups and to identify qualifying expenditure at merchants.
 We use your details to administer match donation programmes operated by your employer or corporate social responsibility sponsor.

 Information about the services you use